Stan Sheriff

-Bruce Stanley Sheriff (April 24, 1932 – January 16, 1993) was an American football player, coach, and college athletics administrator.
+Bruce Stanley Sheriff (April 24, 1932 – January 16, 1993) was an American professional football player, coach, and college athletics administrator.

 Early life

 Sheriff graduated from Washington High School in San Francisco.

 Playing career

 He played college football at California Polytechnic State University from 1950 to 1953.
 In 1953, not only did Sheriff earn Little All-America accolades, but also was picked as an honorable mention for the UPI's overall Division I-level All-American Team, for which he received 17 voting points.

 Sheriff then played professionally in the National Football League (NFL) with the Pittsburgh Steelers, San Francisco 49ers, and Cleveland Browns between 1954 and 1957.
 He was the 49ers' primary starter at left linebacker in both 1956 and 1957.

 Coaching career

 Sheriff served as the head football coach at the University of Northern Iowa from 1960 to 1982, compiling a record of 129–101–4.
 The football field inside the UNI-Dome, Northern Iowa's football stadium, is named Sheriff Field in his honor.